bobmuscarella/EBC-Teaching-Hours-Calculator/README.md

 ### To use
 1. Download the course schedule to be analyzed from TimeEdit site as a .xlsx file.

-2. Open R and load the funciton by copying the following code:
+2. Open R and load the funciton by running the following code:
 ```{R}
 source("https://raw.githubusercontent.com/bobmuscarella/EBC-Teaching-Hours-Calculator/master/Count_hours.R")
 ```